All About Colon Polyps

 Key Takeaways

-- A colon polyp is a mass of tissue on the inside wall of the colon that protrudes into the colon "tube."
+• A colon polyp is a mass of tissue on the inside wall of the colon that protrudes (sticks out) into the colon "tube."

-- Most colon cancers arise from a polyp; however, only a very small percentage of colon polyps become cancer.
+• Most colon cancers start from a polyp; but, only a very small percentage of colon polyps become cancer.

-- Polyps can be found with colon cancer screening tests, including colonoscopy.
+• Polyps can be found with colon cancer screening tests, such as colonoscopy.

 What is the colon?

-The colon is a tube that is about 5 to 6 feet long that connects to about 6 inches of rectum, and finally ends with the anus.
-The exact length of the colon depends on the person.
+The colon is a tube that is about 5 to 6 feet long that connects to about 6 inches of rectum and ends with the anus.
+The true length of the colon depends on the person.
 The colon and rectum make up the last part of the digestive tract.
 The digestive tract includes the mouth, esophagus, stomach, small bowel, and large bowel.

 What is a colon polyp?

 A colon polyp is a mass of tissue on the inside wall of the colon that protrudes into the colon "tube."
-Colonic polyps are common.
-They are found in more than 25% of people over the age of 60.
+Colonic polyps are common and many adults have them.

-Polyps usually do not cause any symptoms.
+Polyps do not often cause any symptoms.
 They can cause bleeding.
 If they are very large and have become cancer, they can block stool in your bowel (obstruction).
 Sometimes you can see the blood in your stool.
 In some cases, it is occult (meaning you cannot see it) and can lead to iron-deficiency anemia (low red blood cell counts).
-Intestinal obstruction can cause nausea, vomiting, abdominal distension (bloating), and severe belly pain.
-If an obstruction is not treated, it can lead to perforation, or tearing of the wall of the colon.
+Intestinal obstruction (block) can cause nausea, vomiting, abdominal distension (bloating), and severe belly pain.
+If an obstruction is not treated, it can lead to perforation which is tearing of the wall of the colon.
 This needs to be treated right away and is a very serious issue.

 What causes colon polyps?

-Colon polyps develop due to a combination of environmental and genetic factors.
-Some factors thought to increase the risk of colon polyps include high-fat diet, a diet high in red meat, and likely, tobacco, smoking, and obesity.
+You can get colon polyps from environmental and genetic factors.
+Some factors thought to increase the risk of colon polyps are diets high in fats and red meats, and likely, tobacco use, smoking, and obesity.
 Polyps are more common as you age.
-Polyps and colon cancer in family members can increase your risk and this history should be discussed with your healthcare providers.
+Polyps and colon cancer in family members can increase your risk and you should talk with your healthcare providers.

 How are polyps diagnosed?